shinoshamit25-afk/shino404/README.md

-# A personal protfolio website
+# A personal prtofolio website